 Truth is More Precious

 For some, there will be days and nights waiting for invitations, friendly calls, even surprise visits from close souls, and yet there are others who never experience a dull moment or an empty day planner.
 Be that as it may, how about you and I look around our worlds and see if we are playing favorites?
-Do we forget the ones who have truly loved us and wanted the best for us and instead seem to chase the fanfare of popularity and personal reward: “Let me see what this one or that one can do for me,” becoming the rule of the day?
-Haven’t you noticed how often it takes a tragedy to open our eyes?
-I know we’ve all heard it said that “you don’t know what you’ve got ’til it’s gone,” but does it really have to be like that?
+Do we forget the ones who have truly loved us and wanted the best for us?
+Do we seem to chase the fanfare of popularity and personal reward of seeing what this one or that one can do for me?
+Have you noticed how often it takes a tragedy to open our eyes?
+I know we’ve all heard it said that we don’t know what we’ve got ’til it’s gone, but does it really have to be like that?
 Stop for a moment today, any moment, any place.
 Just think about where you are right now, this very second.
 You see, God determines who walks into your life and it’s up to you to decide who you let walk away, who you let stay, and who you refuse to let go.
 Listen and do what He tells you to do.